yus252/GoVet/README.md

    * #analogies: use analogy of the baseball trading cards
    * #constraints: time, money, learn skills given time constraint, domain knowledge limited
    * #communicationDesign, #multimedia
+* What do we have accomplish: We have used Figma to design the User Interface, and react, PHP, WordPress, Bootstrap, CSS, and JavaScript to build the front-end of the website.
+* What is the next: Further developing the selection algorithm, improving the design and layout of the website and the cards, incorporate more non-profit organizations and establishments that support veterans and give them benefits/discounts, attach a database to our project, encourage more businesses to partner with us so that there are more rewards for the general public, and encourage people to volunteer.
+* Selection algorithm
+* Improve design/layout
+* Incorporate more non-profit organizations
+* Database
+* Partner with markets to encourage donations
+* Encourage people to volunteer